How Families Gain Admission

 Sheffield Place offers four fully-integrated programs to empower the families as they make the difficult journey from homelessness to self-sufficiency:

-1) Residential Housing Services provides mothers and their children with onsite housing consisting of a two room living unit with a private bath and a shared kitchen and laundry facilities on each of the three floors of the shelter facility.
+1) Residential Housing Services provides mothers and their children with onsite housing consisting of a two room living unit with a private bath and shared kitchen and laundry facilities.

-2) Residential Clinical Services provides therapy, parenting training, and strengths-based case management services for mothers and their children.
+2) Residential Clinical Services provides therapy, strengths-based case management, and life skills groups (effective parenting, healthy relationships, job search, personal finance, among many others) for mothers and their children.

-3) Aftercare Clinical Services provides group and individual therapy and case management for families once they achieve sufficient stability to transition into permanent housing in the community.
+3) Aftercare Clinical Services provides case management and other supportive services such as therapy for families once they achieve sufficient stability to transition into permanent housing in the community.

-4) Permanent Housing Services provides housing for families in houses owned and operated by the agency once the families have become stable enough to transition from the shelter into permanent housing.
+4) Permanent Housing Services provides housing for families in houses owned and operated by the agency.